-Payment may continue for up to 13 weeks if the child is getting medical or
+Payment may continue for up to 13 weeks if the child is getting medical or other treatment in hospital.

-Benefit is not affected and you may qualify for Carer's Benefit or Carer's Allowance if you meet the other conditions.
+Your entitlement to Child Benefit is not affected and you may qualify for Carer's Benefit or Carer's Allowance if you meet the other conditions.
 People getting DCA do not need to fill out the medical form when applying for Carer's Allowance.

 You can also claim a Respite Care Grant, which is paid automatically each year during the month of June.

 How to apply

 To apply, fill in a Domiciliary Care Allowance form (pdf).
 You can also get an application form by texting “FORM DCA” followed by your name and address to 51909 (standard text rates apply) or by dropping into your Intreo centre or social welfare local office or local Citizens Information Service.